luke7-404/appOrganizer/readme.md

-# App Launcher
+# App Organizer

-**App Launcher** is a Python-based system tray application that lets users load and manage applications from a JSON configuration file.
+**App Organizer** is a Python-based system tray application that lets users load and manage applications from a JSON configuration file.
 It provides an intuitive interface for launching applications and customizing the tray icon.

 ## Features
 - Load and dynamically populate the tray menu with applications from a JSON file.